caiangums/project-euler/002/solution.md

 As you may notice the first number that this fibonacci implementation output is `0`.
 This is not my first implementation of the sequence but later I'll discuss why I did this.

-The important thing here is: I have my fibonacci implementation that is recursive and have `O(n)`.
+The important thing here is: I have my fibonacci implementation that is recursive and have `O(2^n)`.

 #### Problem Solving
 I felt that the problem as it is was easy to solve, and probably that's why it is a `5%` difficulty problem.